IMC-Croissant/AlgoTrading/README.md

 * `main_updated.py`: Refactores version of old `MM_momo.py`.
 Based on *bullish* indicator with SMA 5, 15, 40, 90.
 Sitting at 6.7k
 * `main_updated_v2.py`: Experimental version of `main_updated.py` for long term SMA indicator.
 Sitting at 6.53k
 * `main_updated_v3.py`: Modified version from `main_updated.py` but using EWM instead of SMA, to be optimized.
 Sitting at 6.65k
+* `main_updated_v4.py`: Includes EWM 5 for price prediction and MACD for signaling (BANANAS), while SMA 90 for PEARLS.
+Sitting at 4.351K